 Face masks for you and your family

-Making sure you have the right protection is more important than ever.
-It’s why at LloydsPharmacy we have a range of face coverings and masks, offering different levels of protection depending on your needs.Shop all face masks now
+Face masks and face coverings are an important tool in the fight against coronavirus.
+At LloydsPharmacy we have a range of face coverings and masks, offering different levels of protection depending on your needs.Shop all face masks now

 How face coverings work: